 - Pumpkin Snickerdoodles

 - Strawberry Macaroons

-- ¼ cup coconut milk ( used full fat and So Delicious with no major difference)
+- ¼ cup coconut milk (I used So Delicious Unsweetened Coconut Milk)

 - 3 tablespoons coconut oil

 - ½ cup -3/4 cup maple syrup or honey (to taste)

 - ¼ teaspoon sea salt